TELESERENITY – SLOW TV

 - Share a link via our contact form or a TELESERENITY curator

-- If we believe the footage needs some work, we’ll let you know, so you can try again, else if we accept the footage, we’ll send over our Terms & Conditions, ask you to upload the full length video(s), pay you and aim to get your work online ASAP.
+- If we believe the footage needs some work, we’ll let you know, so you can try again, else if we accept the footage, we’ll send over our Terms & Conditions, ask you to send us the full length video(s), pay you and aim to get your work online ASAP.

 DO NOT ATTEMPT TO EMAIL VIDEO FILES!

 - Live or recorded views of natural locations, such as:

 - Meadows, gardens, views and such where one can see and hear the birds, bees and other wildlife – like this clip

 - Drone footage of gorgeous or interesting landscapes or cities

 - Live streams from animal sanctuaries and wildlife parks

 - 4K or greater resolution.